zzehli/websocket-server/README.md

 # Websocket Server
 This is a barebone websocket server built according to [RFC 6455](https://www.rfc-editor.org/rfc/rfc6455.html).
+The server simulates a chat room where messages from one user is broadcasted to all users connected to the server.
 The server has two main components: making the handshake (upgrade from HTTP to WebSocket protocol) and handling data frames (how messages are transmitted through the protocol).
 The server handles messages up to 16 bits.

 [Demo](https://youtu.be/JYwp9gHwf9w)